 This art contest is part of a 40-day collaborative Vanishing Girls Campaign that counters this false narrative and celebrates the inherent worth of the girl child.

-The top 5 entries will each receive special vouchers for ₹3,000/- and the first 100 entrants will all receive a Girl Child Champion Certificate.
+The top 5 entries will each receive special vouchers for ₹3,000/- and the first 100 entrants will all receive a certificate of participation.